Throughout its 175 years, the University has bore witness to a changing world and major turning points in history:

 1968: Student activism becomes a major part of university life, as students engage in civil rights demonstrations at Washington Square Park.
 The late 60s and early 70s sees an unprecedented degree of student involvement with civil rights and anti-war movements.
 Students also start demand changes within the University, staging sit-ins, boycotts, and marches protesting tuition and dormitory rate increases.

-1970: President Hester’s administration embarked on a mission to raise $222.5 million five years, the largest fund-raising effort ever undertaken by the University.
+1970: President Hester’s administration embarked on a mission to raise $222.5 million in five years, the largest fund-raising effort ever undertaken by the University.

 1973: University Heights campus is closed, with the University's main campus shifting back to Washington Square.